codemannnnnn/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+A relational db organizes tables and holds the data in an easy way to read whereas SQL db are packaged and stored as one data file.

 - [ ] Why do tables need a `primary key`?

+Tables need a primary key in order to have an ID, which we also use as a reference.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign Key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+When many records in a given table are associated with many records in a different table.

 ## Minimum Viable Product